‘Spartacus’: LIFE Behind the Scenes of a Kubrick Classic

 Critics, to absolutely no one’s surprise, were sharply divided over Spartacus when it was first released.
 TIME magazine called it “a new kind of Hollywood movie: a super-spectacle with spiritual vitality and moral force.”
 The New York Times‘ long-time film critic, meanwhile, dismissed the movie as “heroic humbug.”
 Over the years, most reviewers and movie fans, alike, have come around to the view that, while the film has its problems — its pacing alone drives some viewers to distraction — Spartacus remains one the most successful admixtures of action-flick and high-minded drama ever attempted .

 The film’s eponymous star, Kirk Douglas, had teamed with Kubrick a few years earlier, in 1957, on one of the most powerful anti-war movies ever made — the lean masterpiece, Paths of Glory.
-Everything about Spartacus was far different, far more complex, far bigger than that first Douglas-Kubrick pairing.
+Everything about Spartacus was different, more complex, bigger than that first Douglas-Kubrick pairing.
 (Spartacus was produced by Douglas’ own production company, Bryna Productions, in association with Universal Studios.)

 Still, Kubrick’s famously fertile filmmaker’s mind adapted itself to the vast production’s scope.
 For example, during the filming of one enormous battle scene (see slide #2), Kubrick placed “numbered signs among the ‘corpses’,” LIFE reported, “so that he could holler, ‘You there, next to number 163, move over or look dead or something.’
 Otherwise, he would have hollered ‘you there’ and nine guys would have hollered back ‘Who, me?’
 When he was ready to shoot they took the numbers away and shot.
 As a technique it worked fine, but on-screen the scene proved disappointing so they shot it all over again, this time indoors at Universal’s Hollywood studio.”